Inside: Looking for new Thanksgiving family tradition ideas? Here are 12 Thanksgiving traditions you can start with your family and friends this year.

 Once everyone is fed and the table is cleared, get all the Christmas decorations out and decorate for Christmas together with your loved ones.
 Put Christmas music on, and deck the halls.

 You’ve thanked each other, you’ve reminisced about the past year, and you’re looking forward to the future.
-But don’t forget to give thanks to the Creator of it all.
+But don’t forget to give thanks to the one who created everything you’re thankful for.
 Thank God for all the blessings in your life.

 There you have it, I hope you find something new on this list to add to your Thanksgiving family traditions.